shervin-h/shervin-h/README.md

 I was studying at the master's degree in organic chemistry at the University of Science and Technology, but I stopped studying.
 <br>
-I entered the world of programming by learning Java and Android programming.
+I entered the world of programming by learning Java and Android.
 <br>
 I became interested in Python, tried it and worked with the Django framework for a while.
 <br>